 Santa Anna ordered his men to take no prisoners, and only a small handful of the Texians were spared, and these were women and children.
 One of the survivors was Susannah Dickinson, the wife of Captain Almaron Dickinson together with her daughter.
 Santa Anna sent them to Houston’s camp in Gonzalez with a warning that a similar fate awaited the rest of the Texians if they continued their revolt.
 The Mexican forces also suffered heavy casualties in the Battle of the Alamo, losing between 400 - 600 men, although some sources place this considerably higher.
 The Texian bodies were stacked and burned.

 Following its capture, one thousand Mexican soldiers remained at the Alamo, where they repaired and fortified the complex.
-After the Mexican army's defeat at the Battle of San Jacinto on 21 April, 1836, some 800 Texans under Sam Houston defeated Santa Anna’s Mexican force of 1,500 men.
-Houston’s men shouted “Remember the Alamo” as they attacked.
-Santa Anna, was taken prisoner, and he agreed terms with Houston to end the War.
+After the Mexican army's defeat at the Battle of San Jacinto on 21 April 1836, some 800 Texans under Sam Houston defeated Santa Anna’s Mexican force of 1,500 men.
+Houston’s men shouted, “Remember the Alamo” as they attacked.
+Santa Anna was taken prisoner, and he agreed to terms with Houston to end the War.
 This resulted in the Mexican army agreeing to leave the Alamo and Texas.
 Prior to their withdrawal from the Alamo they tore down many of the Alamo’s walls, and set many of the buildings on fire, only a few buildings surviving, which included the Long Barracks, and the building that had contained the south wall gate; the chapel was left in ruins.

 In 1845, the United States annexed Texas and for many years, the Army quartered troops and stores at the Alamo.
 During this period many repairs were carried out which included a new wooden roof for the chapel (this was subsequently destroyed by fire in 1861) and the bell-shaped facade was added to the front wall of the chapel.
 At the time, reports suggested that the soldiers found several skeletons while clearing the rubble from the chapel floor.
 New windows were also cut into the chapel, two on the upper level of the facade as well as additional windows on the other three sides of the building.